JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 Classes, objects, interfaces, constructors, functions, properties and their setters can have _visibility modifiers_.
 (Getters always have the same visibility as the property.)
-There are four visibility modifiers in Kotlin:
+There are four visibility modifiers in Kotlin: `private`, `protected`, `internal` and `public`.

-* `private` --- visible only in the declaring scope and its subscopes (inside the same module);
-* `protected` --- (applicable only to class/interface members) like `private`, but also visible in subclasses;
-* `internal` --- visible everywhere within the same module (if the owner of declaring scope is visible);
-* `public` --- (used by default) visible everywhere (if the owner of declaring scope is visible).
+The default visibility, used if there is no explicit modifier, is `public`.

 Below please find explanations of these for different type of declaring scopes.

 ## Packages